-The errorTolerance parameter is only relevant to directors that use variable-stepsize algorithms.
+The errorTolerance parameter is only relevant to directors that use variablestep-size algorithms.
 Workflow actors that perform integration error control (e.g., the Integrator actor) will compare their estimated error to the value specified by the errorTolerance parameter.
 If the estimated error is greater than the errorTolerance, the director will decide that the step size is inaccurate and will decrease it.
-In most cases, the default value of the errorTolerance parameter (1e-4) does not require change

-The startTime and stopTime parameters specify the initial and final time for the integration.
+In most cases, the default value of the errorTolerance parameter (1e-4) does not require change The startTime and stopTime parameters specify the initial and final time for the integration.
 By default, the time starts at 0 and runs to infinity.
-Note: the startTime and stopTime parameters are only applicable when the CT Director is at the top level.
-If a CT workflow is contained in another workflow, the CT Director will use the time of its executive director.
+Note: the startTime and stopTime parameters are only applicable when the Continuous Director is at the top level.
+If a Continuous workflow is contained in another workflow, the Continuous Director will use the time of its executive director.

 The maxIterations parameter specifies the number of times the director will iterate to determine a "fixed point."
 A fixed point is reached if two successive iteration steps produce the "same" result.
-How close values must be to be considered fixed is specified with the valueResolution parameter, which defaults to 1e-6.